HerryTech/Excel-Analysis-Projects/Student_Gradebook/README.md

 # Student Grade Book

 This is an Excel project that tracks students' academic performance, calculates their average scores, and assigns grades automatically using formulas.
-It also features a simple dashboard with charts for visualizing the data.
+It also features simple charts for visualizing the data.

 ## Project Objective